 Page 13, Released March 15, 2023

-Requested opinion: 4/11/2023, the following request was made to Mayor Gaylor Baird regarding the recent posting of the city’s 2022 Water Quality Report and the March 15, 2023 release of the DHHS National Toxicology Program’s Monogram on the State of the Science Concerning Fluoride Exposure and Neurodevelopmental and Cognitive Health Effects (NTP report).
+March 2, 2023 request for information on fluoride – after two follow-up emails and a requested opinion from the Mayor 4/11/2023 regarding the 3/2/23 email request, the posting of the city’s 2022 Water Quality Report and the March 15, 2023 release of the DHHS National Toxicology Program’s Monogram on the State of the Science Concerning Fluoride Exposure and Neurodevelopmental and Cognitive Health Effects (NTP report).
 The email requested the Mayor’s opinion on the NTP report as it relates to fluoridation of the city’s water supply and the potential liability the city may incur from the findings.
-A hearing was held the same day in the ongoing federal lawsuit against the U.S. Environmental Protection Agency over the use of neurotoxic fluoridation chemicals. https://ntp.niehs.nih.gov/whatwestudy/assessments/noncancer/ongoing/fluoride/index.html, https://fluoridealert.org/articles/tsca-lawsuit-hearing-this-tuesday/
+A hearing was held the same day in the ongoing federal lawsuit against the U.S. Environmental Protection Agency over the use of neurotoxic fluoridation chemicals.

 Response by City of Lincoln Transportation and Utilities